 State Business Taxes in Maryland

-The state of Maryland has a flat corporate income tax rate of 8.25% on all income.
-However, Maryland has a unique tax for non-resident members (or shareholders) of flow-thru entities (S-Corps, LLCs, etc.) If the member of a flow-thru entity is a non-resident, there is a 7.25% tax rate to individual members, or 8.25% tax rate assesses to the assets to entity members.
+The state of Maryland has a flat corporate income tax of 8.25% on all income.
+However, Maryland has a unique tax for non-resident members (or shareholders) of flow-thru entities (S-Corps, LLCs, etc.) If the member of a flow-thru entity is a non-resident, there is a 7.25% tax to non-resident member, similar to the non-resident tax on distributions in California.

 Nonresident Tax in Maryland